Matloob333/WanderLust-Project/GOOGLE_OAUTH_SETUP.md

 ### 3. Update Your App Name

-Replace `your-app-name` in the render.yaml file with your actual Render app name.
+The render.yaml file already has the correct app name: `wanderlust-project`

 ### 4. Common Issues and Solutions: